Arjun-R24/Airplane-EDA/README.md

 A small mini-project where I performed in-depth exploratory data analysis on a dataset including information on airplane strikes on wildlife since 1990.
-Leveraged Pandas, NumPy, Matplotlib, and Seaborn.
+Leveraged Pandas, NumPy, Matplotlib, and Seaborn to perform data manipulation, data analysis, data visualization, and gain insights from the data.